ibonnet/majorstudio1/README.md

 ## Lab 01: Quantitative Data

+### Project description
+In an attempt to illustrate the urgent need to provide adequate mental health aid and more humane conditions inside prison, I used data from the <a href="https://dataunodc.un.org/dp-prisons-persons-held">UN's Office on Drugs and Crime</a> and from the <a href="https://ourworldindata.org/suicide#800-000-people-die-from-suicide-every-year">Institute for Health Metrics and Evaluation, Global Burden of Disease</a>, to compare deaths by suicide inside and outside prison facilities in 2019.

+### Learning goals
-<i><b>Learning Goals:</b> This segment of the course examines the fundamentals of quantitative data.
+<i>This segment of the course examines the fundamentals of quantitative data.
 Students will gain an
 understanding of how data is gathered, the databases and other formats by which it can be stored, the APIs by which it can be accessed, and how it may need to be “cleaned” before use.
 Design exercises will use web-based libraries (such as D3, R or Processing) to create visualizations of sample